caarlos0/env/README.md

 to the `env.ParseWithFuncs()` function.

-In addition to accepting a struct pointer (same as `Parse()`), this function also accepts a `env.CustomParsers` arg that under the covers is a `map[reflect.Type]env.ParserFunc`.
+In addition to accepting a struct pointer (same as `Parse()`), this function also accepts a `map[reflect.Type]env.ParserFunc`.

 `env` also ships with some pre-built custom parser funcs for common types.
 You can check them out [here](parsers/).

 If you add a custom parser for, say `Foo`, it will also be used to parse `*Foo` and `[]Foo` types.

+This directory contains pre-built, custom parsers that can be used with `env.ParseWithFuncs` to facilitate the parsing of envs that are not basic types.

+Check the example in the [go doc](http://godoc.org/github.com/caarlos0/env) for more info.

 ## Required fields